-Having the right amount of insulation in your attic can make your Ocala home more comfortable throughout the year.
-Higher energy efficiency could also help you save money on utility expenses.
+Having the right amount of insulation in your attic can make your Ocala home cozier all year long.
+Increased energy efficiency could also help you save money on utility expenses.

-Do you have the right amount of insulation?
+Do you have the proper amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
+A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was suitably insulated to modern building code, the Boston University School of Public Health found it would slash electric consumption by 37 billion kilowatts.
-That’s enough electricity to power 3.4 million American homes annually!
+That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Insulation?

 You can measure existing insulation to determine if you have an adequate amount in your attic.
 If it’s shallower than 7” deep, your home is lacks enough insulation.
 In Ocala, 13-14” deep is recommended.